juaneduardoflores/JEF-s-Wiki/Blog/How_This_Blog_Works/How_This_Blog_Works.md

   Done:

   - Modified date of a blog entry is displayed in the blog home page.
+  - Filter posts by category.

   TODO:

   - More specific modified time (Time of day).
   - Add total amount of time worked on post with TimeWarrior info. (e.g. Total time worked on: '5 days, 10 hours, 40 minutes')
+  - Filter posts by year it was created.
+  - Filter posts from last modified to oldest modified. (and vice versa)